Stretch Marks In Teenagers: How To Deal With Them

 2. Stay Hydrated

 Keeping yourself hydrated is crucial.
-Dry skin stretches easily and is more vulnerable to damage.
+Dry skin does not stretch easily and is more vulnerable to damage.
 This causes the development of stretch marks.
 Staying hydrated from within ensures your organs, including the skin, stay healthy and function properly.

 3. Moisturize Regularly